 McCarney, S.B. & Wunderlich, K.C.
 (2006).
 Pre-Referral Intervention Manual (PRIM), Third Edition (PDF Sample) Columbia, MO: Hawthorne Educational Services.
 Many teachers and administrators engaged in district-wide social and emotional learning programs cite the PRIM as an invaluable resource for classroom management.
 Some teachers suggested allowing the student to read the interventions suggested by the PRIM in response to their behavior, and then decide upon the intervention that they agreed would work best for them.

 Napoli, M., Krech, P.R. & Holley, L.C.
 (2005).
-Mindfulness Training for Elementary School Students: The Attention Academy (PDF).
+Mindfulness Training for Elementary School Students: The Attention Academy (Abstract).
 Journal of Applied School Psychology 21(1), 99-125.
 A 24-week program of breath work, bodyscan awareness, movement, and sensorimotor awareness activities (12 sessions, delivered bimonthly) to first, second, and third graders found improvements in children's attention and social skills and decreased test anxiety in children who received training, as compared with randomly assigned controls.

 Raikes Foundation.
 Social-Emotional Learning Assessment Measures for Middle School Youth (PDF).
 Social Development Research Group, University of Washington, 2011.
 Identifies and reviews ten assessment tools for evaluating intended impacts of SEL programs, providing reasons why some tools may work better for some schools than others.
 Some tools require that teachers aggregate data while others require that teachers complete the surveys for each student (as opposed to students self-reporting).
 Both can be quite time-consuming for teachers.
 Randomly sampling students from each classroom may provide a way to obtain sufficient reliability in the measurement of SEL outcomes while reducing the time necessary for teachers to survey students.